facebook/react/docs/_posts/2014-09-12-community-round-up-22.md

 <figure><a href="http://truongtx.me/2014/07/18/using-reactjs-with-browserify-and-gulp/"><img src="/react/img/blog/react-browserify-gulp.jpg" /></a></figure>

-## IntegratedCSS
+## React Style

-After React put HTML inside of JavaScript, Sander Spies takes the same approach with CSS: [IntegratedCSS](https://github.com/SanderSpies/IntegratedCSS).
+After React put HTML inside of JavaScript, Sander Spies takes the same approach with CSS: [IntegratedCSS](https://github.com/SanderSpies/react-style).
 It seems weird at first but this is the direction where React is heading.

 ```javascript
 var Button = React.createClass({